Hirsh's Shoes

-Hirsh's Shoes, is a Mid-Century modern store building located in Tucson, Arizona, United States.
-Designed in 1954 by Jewish-American architect Bernard "Bernie" Friedman for entrepreneur Rose Hirsh, the open plan storefront is an iconic retail standard.
-Mrs. Rose C. (David) Hirsh hired Friedman to design this building as a free standing shop in what would become an early strip mall.
-Though now surrounded by other buildings, it was owned and operated by the Hirsh Family from its construction in 1954 until 2016.
-The opening of the store was featured in the Arizona Daily Star on April 7, 1954 and for 62 years the Hirsh Family maintained the character-defining architectural features of the north facade and unique architectural expression that defined the mid-century era.
-In 2014 the Hirsh Family restored the roof mounted neon sign.
+Hirsh's Shoes is a mid-century modern store building located in Tucson, Arizona, United States.
+Designed in 1954 by Jewish-American architect Bernard "Bernie" Friedman for entrepreneur Rose Hirsh, the open-plan storefront is an iconic retail standard.
+Rose C. Hirsh hired Friedman to design this building as a free-standing shop in what would become an early strip mall.
+Though now surrounded by other buildings, it was owned and operated by the Hirsh family from its construction in 1954 until 2016.
+The opening of the store was featured in the Arizona Daily Star on April 7, 1954.
+For 62 years, the Hirsh family maintained the character-defining architectural features of the north facade and unique architectural expression that defined the mid-century era.
+In 2014, the Hirsh family restored the roof-mounted neon sign.

 History

 Hirsh's Shoes is located in the heart of Broadway's Sunshine Mile.
-Broadway Boulevard post-WWII development expressed the new American economic optimism following the war.
+Broadway Boulevard's post-WWII development reflected the new American economic optimism following the war.
 Like many cities, Tucson was growing rapidly.
-In 1940, the population was 35,000 – by 1960, it had soared to 212,000.
+In 1940, the population was 35,000; by 1960, it had soared to 212,000.
 As an important suburban corridor, modern structures were built along Broadway's edge to support new neighborhoods with their curved streets and rambling ranch houses.

-An extraordinary collection of mid-century modern buildings designed by Tucson's most influential architects shaped this modernist boulevard.
-Bernard Friedman, Fred Jobusch, William Wilde, Anne Rysdale, Nicholas Sakellar, Charles Cox, Cain, Nelson and Ware, Howard Peck, and Ronald Bergquist all contributed regional modernist designs to the unique character of this commercial shopping district.
+A collection of mid-century modern buildings designed by Tucson's most influential architects shaped this modernist boulevard.
+Bernard Friedman, Fred Jobusch, William Wilde, Anne Rysdale, Nicholas Sakellar, Charles Cox, Cain, Nelson and Ware, Howard Peck, and Ronald Bergquist all contributed to the unique character of this commercial shopping district through their regional modernist designs.

-Glass storefronts, geometric designs, new materials and evocative signage combined to create a vision of Tucson as a modern metropolis.
-In 1953, a contest was sponsored by the East Broadway Merchants to name the strip between Campbell and Country Club.
+Glass storefronts, geometric designs, new materials, and evocative signage combined to create a vision of Tucson as a modern metropolis.
+In 1953, the East Broadway Merchants sponsored a contest to name the strip between Campbell and Country Club.
 The winning entry was "The Sunshine Mile".
 The modernist architectural heritage of this street is an irreplaceable regional asset that should be celebrated, honored and cultivated.
 It is a significant part of Tucson's story and the American experience.